aantron/ocaml.org/data/planet/coq/coq-86-rc-1-is-out.md

 <li>Tactic behavior uniformization and specification, generalization of
   intro-patterns by Hugo Herbelin and others.</li>
 <li>A brand new warning system allowing to control warnings, turn them
-  into errors or ignore them selectively by Maxime D&eacute;n&egrave;s, Guillaume Melquiond, Pierre-Marie P&eacute;drot and others.</li>
+  into errors or ignore them selectively by Maxime Dénès, Guillaume Melquiond, Pierre-Marie Pédrot and others.</li>
 <li>Irrefutable patterns in abstractions, by Daniel de Rauglaudre.</li>
 <li>The ssreflect subterm selection algorithm by Georges Gonthier and
   Enrico Tassi, now accessible to tactic writers through the